Camping in Uganda | This is what you need

-Uganda is becoming a popular destination, and during peak months (July–Sept and Dec–Feb), many good hotels are fully booked well in advance.
+Travelling in peak season?
+Camping gives you more freedom and flexibility.
+Uganda is becoming a popular destination, and during peak months (July–Sept and Jan-Feb), many good hotels are fully booked well in advance.
 If you're planning late or prefer to keep your plans flexible, camping is a great option.

 You can turn any of our 4x4s into a fully equipped camper vehicle.
 We provide rooftop tents and all the essential gear to make life on the road as comfortable as possible.